qtxs/head-md-future-of-drawing/process/field-research/interview-01.md

 In general when I'm in nature, it could be a walking in a park or simply looking at the sky (I love the different shadows of the meteo).
 But in daily routine it's more in the train, because with my headphones I can chill for the long trajet to Geneva.

 When I find a seated place in the tram and I listen to my music

+On the train watching a video or doing my make up or working, prepping my outfit for the next day at home, or watching Tv

 ## 3. How many times a day you find yourself sitting and doing nothing or doing something useless.
 And then realizing that you are waisting your time. (ex. scrolling insta for 2h)